Redhawk Wealth Advisors Inc. Has $1.90 Million Holdings in Exxon Mobil Co. (NYSE:XOM)

-Redhawk Wealth Advisors Inc. lessened its holdings in shares of Exxon Mobil Co.
-(NYSE:XOM – Free Report) by 17.6% during the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+Redhawk Wealth Advisors Inc. decreased its position in Exxon Mobil Co.
+(NYSE:XOM – Free Report) by 17.6% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The fund owned 17,674 shares of the oil and gas company’s stock after selling 3,774 shares during the quarter.
-Redhawk Wealth Advisors Inc.’s holdings in Exxon Mobil were worth $1,896,000 at the end of the most recent reporting period.
+Redhawk Wealth Advisors Inc.’s holdings in Exxon Mobil were worth $1,896,000 as of its most recent SEC filing.

-A number of other institutional investors have also recently bought and sold shares of XOM.
-Triasima Portfolio Management inc. grew its position in shares of Exxon Mobil by 3.5% in the first quarter.
-Triasima Portfolio Management inc. now owns 4,563 shares of the oil and gas company’s stock valued at $500,000 after purchasing an additional 153 shares during the last quarter.
-TIAA FSB grew its position in shares of Exxon Mobil by 8.2% in the first quarter.
-TIAA FSB now owns 509,184 shares of the oil and gas company’s stock valued at $55,837,000 after purchasing an additional 38,760 shares during the last quarter.
-Horizons Wealth Management boosted its stake in shares of Exxon Mobil by 214.6% in the second quarter.
-Horizons Wealth Management now owns 453 shares of the oil and gas company’s stock valued at $49,000 after buying an additional 309 shares during the period.
-Nvest Financial LLC boosted its stake in shares of Exxon Mobil by 5.6% in the first quarter.
-Nvest Financial LLC now owns 3,651 shares of the oil and gas company’s stock valued at $400,000 after buying an additional 194 shares during the period.
-Finally, Newbridge Financial Services Group Inc. boosted its stake in shares of Exxon Mobil by 4.9% in the first quarter.
-Newbridge Financial Services Group Inc. now owns 21,302 shares of the oil and gas company’s stock valued at $2,336,000 after buying an additional 1,003 shares during the period.
+Several other institutional investors and hedge funds also recently made changes to their positions in XOM.
+Moneta Group Investment Advisors LLC grew its position in shares of Exxon Mobil by 140,855.3% in the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 123,341,568 shares of the oil and gas company’s stock valued at $13,604,575,000 after purchasing an additional 123,254,064 shares during the last quarter.
+Norges Bank bought a new stake in shares of Exxon Mobil in the fourth quarter valued at approximately $5,226,390,000.
+Price T Rowe Associates Inc. MD boosted its stake in shares of Exxon Mobil by 16.0% in the first quarter.
+Price T Rowe Associates Inc. MD now owns 47,592,122 shares of the oil and gas company’s stock valued at $5,218,954,000 after buying an additional 6,580,247 shares during the period.
+Envestnet Asset Management Inc. boosted its stake in shares of Exxon Mobil by 188.6% in the first quarter.
+Envestnet Asset Management Inc. now owns 8,740,551 shares of the oil and gas company’s stock valued at $327,573,000 after buying an additional 5,711,599 shares during the period.
+Finally, Morgan Stanley boosted its stake in shares of Exxon Mobil by 11.9% in the fourth quarter.
+Morgan Stanley now owns 52,478,674 shares of the oil and gas company’s stock valued at $5,788,398,000 after buying an additional 5,566,797 shares during the period.
 Institutional investors and hedge funds own 58.53% of the company’s stock.

 Analyst Ratings Changes

-Several equities research analysts have weighed in on the company.
+Several brokerages recently issued reports on XOM.
+UBS Group boosted their price target on Exxon Mobil from $135.00 to $139.00 and gave the company a “buy” rating in a research note on Thursday, August 17th.
+StockNews.com assumed coverage on Exxon Mobil in a research note on Thursday, August 17th.
+They set a “hold” rating for the company.
+Royal Bank of Canada restated a “sector perform” rating and set a $120.00 target price on shares of Exxon Mobil in a research note on Thursday.
 Wolfe Research cut Exxon Mobil from an “outperform” rating to a “peer perform” rating in a research note on Friday, July 7th.
 They noted that the move was a valuation call.
-Wells Fargo & Company upped their target price on Exxon Mobil from $127.00 to $130.00 and gave the stock an “overweight” rating in a research note on Friday.
-Redburn Partners upgraded Exxon Mobil from a “sell” rating to a “neutral” rating and upped their target price for the stock from $100.00 to $105.00 in a research note on Thursday, August 31st.
-HSBC upped their target price on Exxon Mobil from $110.00 to $116.00 in a research note on Wednesday, August 9th.
-Finally, Truist Financial cut their target price on Exxon Mobil from $118.00 to $110.00 and set a “hold” rating for the company in a research note on Monday, July 24th.
-Eleven analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and a consensus target price of $123.74.
+Finally, Wells Fargo & Company upped their target price on Exxon Mobil from $127.00 to $130.00 and gave the stock an “overweight” rating in a research note on Friday.
+Eleven equities research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
+According to MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and a consensus target price of $123.74.

 Exxon Mobil Stock Performance